muchdogesec/arango_cti_processor/README.md

 For example, MITRE ATT&CK objects have references to MITRE CAPEC objects.

-ArangoDB CTI Processor is a script that;
+Arango CTI Processor is a script that;

 1. reads the ingested CTI from the supported sources in ArangoDB
 2. creates STIX Relationships and Grouping objects to represent the relationships between them

-ArangoDB CTI Processor is designed to work with the following data sources:
+Arango CTI Processor is designed to work with the following data sources:

 * MITRE ATT&CK
     * Enterprise